Inflaton fragmentation in E-models of cosmological $\alpha$-attractors

 \section{Lattice simulation of I-balls formation}

-In order to follow the dynamics in non-linear regime, we also performed the lattice simulation of the formation of I-balls, using the modified version of LATTICEEASY~\cite{le}, which is a C++ program designed for simulating scalar field evolution in an expanding universe.
+In order to follow the dynamics in non-linear regime, we also performed the lattice simulation of the formation of I-balls using the modified version of CLUSTEREASY~\cite{Felder:2000hq}, which is the parallel computing version of LATTICEEASY, which in turn is a C++ program designed for simulating scalar field evolution in an expanding universe.
 We integrate the equation of motion Eq.~(\ref{eq:eom}) using the leapfrog method of second order, and approximate the spatial derivatives through the Central-Difference formulas of second order.

 The initial value of the scale factor $a$ is normalized as unity, and the Hubble parameter is defined as

 where $\langle~\rangle$ is the average over the lattice and $\rho$ is the energy density, which is given by